Login

 Performance Evaluation

-For each algorithm, bona fide (evaluating bona fide face images) and morph (evaluating morphed face images) attempts are performed to compute Bona fide Presentation Classification Error Rate (BPCER) and Attack Presentation Classification Error Rate (APCER).
-As defined in [4] the BPCER is the percentage of bona fide presentations falsely classified as morphing presentation attacks while the APCER is the proportion of morphing attack presentations falsely classified as bona fide presentations.
+For each algorithm, bona fide (evaluating bona fide face images) and morph (evaluating morphed face images) attempts are performed to compute Bona fide Presentation Classification Error Rate (BPCER) and Morphing Attack Classification Error Rate (MACER).
+As defined in [4] the BPCER is the percentage of bona fide presentations falsely classified as morphing presentation attacks while the MACER is the proportion of morphing attack presentations falsely classified as bona fide presentations.

 Although it is possible to reject images, this is strongly discouraged.
 In fact, rejection is fused with other error rates for measuring the performance indicators; in particular, each rejection will be considered as a detection of a morphed image (isMorph="TRUE" and score=1).